 - Nausea and vomiting

 - Runny nose

-Codeine withdrawal symptoms may also include insomnia and depression in many people.
-For those who are heavy codeine abusers, these symptoms can last for several months.
+Codeine withdrawal symptoms may also include insomnia and depression.
+For heavy codeine abusers, these symptoms can last for several weeks or months.

 Codeine Withdrawal Timeline

-The use of opioids like codeine can dramatically change your brain chemistry and alter the way your central nervous system works.
+Opioids like codeine can dramatically change your brain chemistry and the way your central nervous system works.
 While detoxing from codeine can be challenging, one of the best things you can do is attend an inpatient codeine detox program.

-If you attend an inpatient facility for codeine detox, you will be provided with medical supervision throughout the detox process.
-Trying to detox on your own can not only be uncomfortable and dangerous, but you will be in much greater danger of relapsing if you attempt to quit cold turkey by yourself.
+An inpatient facility for codeine detox provides medical supervision throughout the entire process.
+Trying to detox on your own is not only uncomfortable, but you will also be in greater danger of relapsing if you attempt to quit cold-turkey by yourself.

-At The Recovery Village Columbus, safe and effective codeine detox is available as well as inpatient treatment programs, outpatient treatment programs and aftercare programs.
-We specialize in helping people to safely detox from codeine as well as other opioids.
-This increases the chances of success in beginning a long-term recovery journey.
+At The Recovery Village Columbus, safe and effective codeine detox is available, as well as inpatient, outpatient and aftercare programs.
+We specialize in helping people detox safely from codeine and other opioids, increasing the chances of success in a long-term recovery journey.

 If you or a loved one struggles with codeine, don’t wait: contact our caring intake experts today to learn how we can help.